 The good news?

-1. Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioural Therapy (CBT)

 The gold standard treatment is Exposure and Response Prevention (ERP), a type of CBT.
-It helps individuals gradually face their fears without resorting to compulsions.

 Example: A person afraid of contamination may be encouraged to touch a “dirty” surface and resist the urge to wash.

-2. Medications
+Medications

 Doctors often prescribe SSRIs (Selective Serotonin Reuptake Inhibitors) such as fluoxetine or sertraline.
-These help regulate mood and reduce the intensity of obsessive thoughts.

-3. Combination Therapy
+Combination Therapy

-Many people benefit from a mix of medication and therapy.
 Support groups and mindfulness practices may also help manage stress and increase awareness of OCD triggers.

 Tips for Supporting Someone with OCD